 These actions underline the importance of mountain ecosystems and cultures, not just for themselves, but in relation to their surrounding lowlands.
 In these, millennia of intensive human use have led to steadily increasing biological impoverishment and cultural homogenization.

 Mountain peoples, in their vertical archipelagos of human and natural variety, have become the guardians of irreplaceable global assets.
 All over the world, expanding economic pressures are degrading mountain ecosystems, while confronting mountain peoples with increasing cultural assimilation, debilitating poverty, and political disempowerment.

 Mountains and high plateaux occur on every altitude and terrestrial latitude.
-A recent geographic analysis shows that mountains occupy 24 per cent of the earth's landscape.
+Mountains occupy 24 per cent of the earth's landscape.
 Of the world's current roster of 185 countries, only 46 have no mountains or high plateaux - and most of those are small island nations.

 About half of the world's mountain peoples are concentrated in the Andes, the Hengduan-Himalaya-Hindu Kush system, and dispersed African mountains.
 In contrast with the sparse populations of Northern mountains, portions of some tropical ranges - such as parts of Mount Kenya, the highlands of Papua New Guinea, the Vale of Peshawar in northern Pakistan, and the Virunga volcano region of Rwanda - have more than 400 people per square kilometre.

 © The Cusichaca Trust